USS Ronald Reagan (CVN 76) Sailors Receive COVID-19 Vaccine

-210108-N-DL524-1001 YOKOSUKA, Japan (Jan.
-8, 2021) Sailors assigned to the U.S. Navy’s only forward-deployed aircraft carrier, USS Ronald Reagan (CVN 76), receive the COVID-19 vaccine on Commander, Fleet Activities Yokosuka (CFAY).
+YOKOSUKA, Japan (Jan.
+15, 2021) Chief Aviation Maintenance Administrationman Kathalynn Perry, assigned to the Navy's only forward-deployed aircraft carrier USS Ronald Reagan (CVN 76), explains why she got the COVID-19 vaccine.
 Medical personnel and strategic forces were the first to receive the COVID-19 vaccine.
 Ronald Reagan returned to Yokosuka in November 2020 following a six-month deployment in the U.S. 7th Fleet area of responsibility.
 (U.S. Navy video by Mass Communication Specialist 2nd Class Erica Bechard)

 |Date Taken: